timofeysie/nextjs-markdown-blog/writings/algorithms-and-data-structures-in-typescript.md

 First I will look at some of the most popular data types, such as hash tables, linked lists and trees.

-I will discuss the example code at suggest some sample implementations using functional TypeScript approach.
+I will discuss the example code at suggest some sample implementations using a functional TypeScript approach.

-I will then try to implement a real world solution and see how that goes.
-The scop of this article has already increased quite a bit just with this, so possibly I will include the real world example in a separate article.
+I discuss the most popular questions about the subject, as well as covering a sample question from LeetCode and how it relates to the subject.

 ## Hash table

 A [Hash table (hash map)](https://github.com/trekhleb/javascript-algorithms/tree/master/src/data-structures/hash-table) is a data structure which implements an associative array abstract data type.
 It contains a structure that can map keys to values.

-The data type uses a hash function to compute an index into an array of buckets or slots, from which the desired value can be found
+This data type uses a hash function to compute an index into an array of buckets or slots, from which the desired value can be found.

-For fast lookups O(1) constant time (usually, could also be O(n) linear time)
+It offers a fast lookups O(1) constant time.
+This is important to remember.

-Ideally, the hash function will assign each key to a unique bucket, but most hash table designs employ an imperfect hash function, which might cause hash collisions where the hash function generates the same index for more than one key.
-Such collisions must be accommodated in some way.
+It could also be O(n) linear time if there is a collision where the hash function generates the same index for more than one key.
+Such collisions must be accommodated in some way, usually with a linked list (a technique called chaining).

-Todo:
-    - Collision handling
-    - How they grow/shrink
-    - Implement simple solution
-    - Practice questions

-It is possible to use a JavaScript object as a hash table, or a Map.
-Map stores key-value pairs, where keys can be of any data type, including objects and functions.
+It is possible to use a JavaScript object or a Map as a hash table.
+A Map stores key-value pairs, where keys can be of any data type, including objects and functions.

-Order of Insertion maintained
-Efficient Operations: Map provides average constant time complexity, O(1), for operations like set, get, and delete.

-Why Use Map Over Object?
+In a Map the order of insertion is maintained.

+Why use a map over an object?

-No Key Collisions: Unlike objects, Map keys are not limited to strings and symbols, reducing the risk of key collisions.
+- With an object, there will be no key collisions.
+Unlike objects, Map keys are not limited to strings and symbols, reducing the risk of key collisions.
-Size Property: Map has a size property that directly returns the number of key-value pairs.
+- A Map has a size property that directly returns the number of key-value pairs.
-Better Performance: Map is generally more performant for frequent additions and deletions of key-value pairs.
+- A Map is generally more performant for frequent additions and deletions of key-value pairs.

+### LRU (Least Recently Used) Cache

 Another common use case is implementing an LRU (Least Recently Used) Cache.

 An LRU Cache is a data structure that stores a limited number of items and removes the least recently used item when the cache reaches its capacity.
-This is a great way to showcase your skills with hash tables and linked lists.

-When hash tables encounter collisions, they can use a technique called chaining to store multiple key-value pairs in the same bucket which is often done with a linked list.

 ## Linked list